Political leanings: Democratic

 In 2020, the largest donations from organizations came from labor unions, including the Laborers’ International Union of North America PAC, which gave $3.5 million, and Working for Working Americans, which gave $13.1 million.

-As of Feb.
-28, the House Majority PAC had raised about $52 million for the 2022 cycle, according to the FEC.
+As of Aug.
+31, the House Majority PAC had raised over $97.5 million for the 2022 cycle, according to the FEC.
 Horrell, the PAC’s executive director, said the group is “on track to be able to spend a record amount helping hold the [House] majority.”
-So far in the 2022 cycle, the PAC has spent about $6 million.
+So far in the 2022 cycle, the PAC has spent over $19 million, including over $2 million on independent expenditures, or ads.
+Over $900,000 was spent on ads supporting Carrick Flynn, who lost May’s Democratic primary for a 6th Congressional District seat in Oregon.

 FactCheck.org Undergraduate Fellow Tess Hancock contributed to this article.